evaneschneider/site/_posts/2015-12-7-cloud_density_evolution.markdown

 <img src="{{ site.url }}assets/images/cloud_wind_0200.png">

 Below is a density pdf showing all the material in the simulation.
-Lines correspond to the four snapshots above, with the color gradient going from darkest (snapshot 0) to lightest (snapshot 400k).
+Lines correspond to the five snapshots above, with the color gradient going from darkest (snapshot 0) to lightest (snapshot 400k).

 <img src="{{ site.url }}assets/images/cloud_wind_density.png">